MorganBergen/theory-of-computation/course/chapters/finite-automata.md

 ### simpler notations for DFAs

 Specifying a DFA as a five-tuple with a detailed description of the transition function is not very convenient.
 We can use a more compact notation.
 The transition function $\delta$ can be represented as a table.
 The rows of the table are the states of the automaton, and the columns are the input symbols.
 The entry in the row for state $q$ and the column for input symbol $a$ is the state $\delta(q, a)$.

+1. A _transition diagram_ is a graphical representation of a DFA.
+The states are represented as circles, and the input symbols are represented as arrows.
+The transition diagram for the DFA $M$ is shown below.

+2. A _transition table_ is a tabular listing of the $\delta$ function.
+Which by implication tells us the set of states and the input alphabet.

+af